 Implementation

-This annex is implemented by a subcommittee co-led by Environment and Climate Change Canada and the United States Geological Survey.
+This annex is implemented by a subcommittee co-led by the Canada Water Agency and the United States Geological Survey.
 Organizations represented include:

 • Central Lake Ontario Conservation Authority